Estimating Shape Parameters of Piecewise Linear-Quadratic Problems: Optimization Methods for Joint PLQ and Shape Parameter Estimation.

-Interior point (IP) methods apply damped Newton to a relaxation of the optimality conditions~\eqref{eq:PLQprimaldual}, see~\citep{KMNY91,NN94,Wright:1997}. { The relaxation can be derived by approximating indicator functions of the constraints using a log-barrier function with parameter $\mu$:
+Interior point (IP) methods apply damped Newton to a relaxation of the optimality conditions {of}~\eqref{eq:QSprimaldual}, see~\cite{KMNY91,NN94,Wright:1997}.
+Let $F(z)$ denote of optimality conditions for problem~\eqref{eq:QSprimaldual}, with $z=(x,u,\theta, \lambda)$, where $\lambda$ are dual variables for inequality constraints $C\T u \le H\T\theta + c$ and $S\T\theta\le s$, and let $F_\mu(z)$ denote the relaxed system obtained by using a logarithmic barrier with parameter $\mu$.
+The IP method is summarized in Algorithm \ref{alg:IPsolve}.